xmos/lib_mic_array/doc/rst/src/resource_usage.rst

 .. note::

-  The default API requires approximately 4 KiB more memory than the custom configuration.
+  The default API requires more memory than the custom configuration.
-  The additional code usage comes from the wrapper and abstraction code included in the default API.
+  The additional code memory comes from the wrapper and abstraction code included in the default API.
-  The increased data usage results from the inclusion of filter coefficients for all filters provided by the library, whereas the custom build includes only the coefficients required by the specific MicArray instance.
+  The increased data memory results from the inclusion of filter coefficients for all filters provided by the library, whereas the custom build includes only the coefficients required by the specific MicArray instance.